Clasyc/gpt-db-explorer/README.md

 ## Description

-This project is a Go application that uses PostgreSQL for data storage.
-Application has single endpoint that takes input as RAW SQL and returns the result of the query.
-The main purpose of this project is to demonstrate how we can use custom GPT app to interact with the database.
+This project provides a Go application that allows you to send raw SQL queries directly to a PostgreSQL database.
+It has a single endpoint designed to receive your SQL query and return the results.
+The primary goal of this project is to demonstrate how custom GPT (Generative Pre-trained Transformer) applications can be used to interact with databases in innovative ways.

 ## How it works: